Agrim-2007/DentoScan/README.md

 - Ensure you have a valid Roboflow API key configured in the backend environment
 - Pinch zoom toggles on image click for better user experience

-## Contribution
+We welcome contributions to make DentoScan even better!
-- Fork the repo and submit pull requests for improvements or bug fixes
+- Fork the repo and submit pull requests for improvements, bug fixes, or new features.

-## License
-- Specify license information here if applicable
+- Please ensure your code follows existing style guidelines.

 ## Links
 - [Deployment URL](https://dento-scan.netlify.app/)